Department of Conservation, Motueka Area office

 The Conservation Act 1987 set up the new government department to:

-- The management for conservation purposes all land and natural and historic resources held under the Act.
+- Manage for conservation purposes all land and natural and historic resources held under the Act.

 - Preserve indigenous fresh water fisheries so far it is practicable.